Minnesota Sales Tax Guide for Dietary Supplements

 • Any applicable local sales taxes based on where the transaction takes place

-For more information, go to www.revenue.state.mn.us and type Cannabis Tax into the Search box.
+For more information, go to www.revenue.state.mn.us and review the Cannabis Tax guidance.

 Other Fact Sheets